MacroPhase/Docs/resources/privacy_api.md

 Use MacroPhase without AI entirely — don't configure an API key, disable AI features in More → AI, and use manual logging, barcode scanning, and food search.
 The core app works completely offline.

+## Note on Experimental Sync Endpoint

+MacroPhase includes a dormant cloud sync stub (`macrophase.up.railway.app`).
+This was an experimental sync prototype for invited beta testers.
+It is inactive/404 by default and does not receive or store any user data unless a custom sync server URL and auth JWT are explicitly configured in developer settings.

 ## Export and Deletion

 - **Export** — CSV from More → Profile Settings → Data Management
 - **Delete** — All data from More → Profile Settings → Data Management
 - **Uninstall** — Deletes all local data

-There is no server-side data to delete because there is no server.
+There is no persistent server-side profile to delete because your primary database lives entirely on your device.